protacon/repository-validator/README.md

 Read project [Wiki](https://github.com/protacon/repository-validator/wiki) for more information about project usage and development

-Rest of this documentation mainly describes how `repository-validator` can be used and developed

 ## Contributing

 If you want to help, see [contributing guidelines](CONTRIBUTING.md)